flukekub/Line_tracking_robot/README.md

 # Line_tracking_robot
-this is my line tracking robot inSPU line tracking robot contest
+this is my line tracking robot in SPU line tracking & the speed robot contest